rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvimtree.md

 ## Conclusion

-The _kyazdani42/nvim-tree.lua_ plugin provides the File Explorer to the Neovim editor certainly one of the essential building blocks of the NvChad IDE, from which all common file operations can be performed.
+The _kyazdani42/nvim-tree.lua_ plugin provides the File Explorer to the Neovim editor, which is certainly one of the essential building blocks of the NvChad IDE, from which all common file operations can be performed.
 It also integrates advanced features, but these must be enabled.
 More information can be found on the [Project Page](https://github.com/kyazdani42/nvim-tree.lua).